0xStr0k1rch/trashPanda/README.md

 **Usage**

 The tool was written to be used in conjunction with PingCastle and the -shares switch.
-PingCastle then outputs a file with all the shares like this
+PingCastle then outputs a file with all the shares. you can ofcourse use your own list however it should look like this.

 ```
 \\dc.contoso.net\share